 1. Avoid making more debt

 This includes consolidation loans.
 These types of loans do not get you out of debt.
 Consolidating debt with a loan means that you are making debt to settle debt.
+For more information about debt consolidation loans read our blog post Understanding Debt Consolidation Loans in South Africa.

 Avoiding debt at all costs will help you focus your energy on your current debt accounts.
 Seeing your debt accounts being reduced every month will help you stay motivated on your debt-free journey.